-On the Windows server, you literally do not have anything to do to have this service enabled.
+On the Windows server, you do not have anything to do to have this service enabled.
 To configure your servers for remote access, follow the steps below.
 Here is the syntax to use:

-– Add the servers to TrustedHosts list
+Add the servers to the TrustedHosts list

-Add the host to the TrustedHosts list with the command, for more information, see https://techdirectarchive.com/2020/03/25/how-to-add-servers-to-trustedhosts-list-via-powershell/
+Add the host to the TrustedHosts list with the command, for more information, see the following guide on How to add servers to the Trusted Hosts list.

-– RestartWinRM service with the command below via PowerShell
+RestartWinRM service with the command below via PowerShell.

 To test the WinRM Configuration, run the command below.

 To test remote access using PowerShell Remoting, use the command below, replace “ansible” with your remote computer

 Enter-PSSession -ComputerName Ansibleserver